mgeitz/tbdchat/README.txt

    Things that should be added with rooms:
-      - Make join room show room number and name (going to be a pain the way we have it set up right now)
+      - Make join room show room number and name (going to be a pain the way we have it set up right now) o should be done

       - Command to list all rooms

-      - Command to list who is in your current room
+      - Command to list who is in your current room o will expand on /who to include '/who all' connected, '/who' who in room, maybe '/who realname' too?
       - Invite command

       - Exit room command